New Jersey Route 29: History

 Plans for a limited-access route along the Route 29 corridor go back to 1932, when a parkway was proposed along the Delaware River between Trenton and Lambertville; this proposal never materialized.
 Plans to construct a freeway from Hamilton Township to I-95 (now I-295) in Ewing Township were resurrected in the early 1950s.
 This road was built between 1954 and 1957 from South Warren Street in Trenton to present-day I-295 in Ewing Township.
 From just south of Calhoun Street north to I-295, Route 29 utilized the right-of-way of what remained of the Trenton Water Power Canal, a 19th century waterway utilized by the mills of Trenton for water power.
-The freeway's construction resulted in the filling of the canal, and also took up much of Trenton’s available waterfront along the Delaware River.
+The freeway's construction resulted in the filling of the canal, and also took up much of Trenton’s available waterfront along the Delaware River, destroying a Stacy Park, a major waterfront park, despite protests, which contributed to the population decline and economic impoverishment of Trenton over the ensuing decades.
 The former alignment of Route 29 in the northern part of Trenton and in Ewing Township became Route 175.

 Between 1990 and 1995, the Route 29 freeway was built between the I-195/I-295 interchange and Route 129 in Hamilton Township.
 A two-lane street, Lamberton Road, connected the two freeway sections.
 Plans were then made to fill the gap between the two freeway sections in Trenton.
 Construction began in 1997 on the Route 29 freeway between Route 129 and the Morrisville–Trenton Railroad Bridge.
 The road was to include two traffic lights at Cass Street and South Warren Street and a tunnel which was to be built as a covered roadway on the bank of the Delaware River.
 The tunnel was originally scheduled to be complete by 2001 but was delayed after the Army Corps of Engineers discovered many environmental violations that occurred with construction of the tunnel.
 The roof was put in place in October 2001 and the tunnel officially opened to traffic on March 2, 2002.
 A restriction to trucks over 13 tons was put in place and made permanent in November 2002.